mbdevpl/version-query/README.rst

     the result is ``9.0.1.dev40+1ad22355.dirty20170608195220``.

-how exactly version numbers are compared
+How exactly version numbers are compared
 ----------------------------------------

 The base specification of the comparison scheme is: